 Businesses should ensure that their policies comply with local laws in their countries of operation, as well as applicable collective bargaining agreements.
 Where the local law affords limited protection to workers, company policies should include requirements that are in line with ILO standards — for instance offering more rest days or better overtime rates than local law.
 Some industries and roles will need to have exceptions for certain roles — such as shift workers or night workers — and should ensure these workers’ rights are also protected.

 Some companies have integrated their commitments to decent working time into their human rights policies — for example, Heineken.
 Where companies do not have a human rights policy, working time is often addressed in other documentation, such as a business code of conduct or ethics and/or a supplier code of conduct (e.g. Inditex).
-For example, M&S outlines working time requirements for its food suppliers in the Sustainability Reference Guide for Suppliers.
+For example, Marks and Spencer outlines working time requirements for its food suppliers in the Sustainability Reference Guide for Suppliers.

 Businesses may also consider aligning their working time policies with relevant industry-wide or cross-industry policy commitments, for example: